Ask a doctor about a prescription for TIONER 100 mg/ml ORAL SOLUTION

-Tioner is used in the treatment of moderate to severe pain.
+Tioner is used to treat moderate to severe pain.

 Do not take Tioner